 Banks have been helping people feel comfortable and confident while banking electronically for some time now.
 But if you’re less familiar with technology, or trying it out for the first time, the idea of online or mobile banking can feel intimidating.

-1. Are Mobile and Online Banking Safe?
+1. Is Digital Banking Safe?

 Many banks also provide fraudulent purchase guarantees, like the RBC Digital Banking Security Guarantee1, which will refund any online or mobile transactions their clients didn’t make, assuming they have taken care to ensure the security of their transaction.

-2. Are Mobile and Online Banking Difficult?
+2. Is Digital Banking Difficult?

 3. What Kind of Equipment and Information Do I Need ?